Alfresco/docs-alfresco/content-accelerator/3.6/configure/admin-guide.md

 #### External Rules

 External rules are conditions which are configured in OpenConnect and made available in the configuration to use as an extra validation.
-You can select a rule which will run this condition against OpenConnect to allow validation.
+You can select a rule which will run a condition against OpenConnect to allow validation.

 #### Recommended Forms